BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_5_Sending_a_Raw_Transaction_with_an_OP_RETURN.md

-# 3.5: Sending a Raw Transaction to an OP_RETURN
+# 3.5: Sending a Raw Transaction with an OP_RETURN

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-P2PKHs are the simplest sort of Bitcoin recipient ... except perhaps the OP_RETURN.
+A P2PKH transaction is one of the simplest forms of Bitcoin transaction... except perhaps the OP_RETURN.
 That's because an OP_RETURN is basically a null: an invalid output.
 Why would you use one?
 To store data on the blockchain: up to 80 bytes.

 This opens up whole new possibilities for the blockchain, because you can embed data that proves that certain things happened at certain times.
 Though there is some controversy over using the Bitcoin blockchain in this way, various organizations have used OP_RETURNs for proof of existence, for copyright, to color coins, and [for other purposes](https://en.bitcoin.it/wiki/OP_RETURN).
 Though 80 bytes might not seem a lot, it can be quite effective if OP_RETURNs are used to store hashes of the actual data.